InternetEpithet/OnlineNewsPopularity_SimpleLinearRegressionAnalysis/README.txt

 # Simple-Linear-Regression
 This was a group project for my course STAC67, Regression Analysis, a third year course at UofT.

-This course was taken in the Winter of 2022.
+This course was taken in the Fall of 2022-2023.
 For this project I was primarily responsible for model diagnosis and validation.

 Model creation and putting everything together into a presentable piece was not my primary responsibility.